HHS/TANF-app/tdrs-services/parser/README.md

 # Run tests with coverage report
 make test-coverage

-# Run integration tests (requires a running PostgreSQL instance)
-make test-integration

-# Run all tests (unit + integration) with coverage
+# Run all tests with coverage
 make test-all-coverage

 # Compile all packages and tests without executing them